tikv/website/content/docs/5.1/deploy/install/verify.md

 2. To check the TiKV port status and load monitoring information, click **Overview**.

-## Connect to TiKV and perform simple operations
+## Connect to TiKV and do simple operations

-This section describes how to connect to the TiKV cluster to perform simple `put` and `get` operations.
+This section describes how to connect to the TiKV cluster to do simple `put` and `get` operations.

 1. Download jars